theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 The total memory, `mem`, is shared across the number of cores (`ncpus`).
 Depending on the queue, different hardware can have varying amounts of RAM ~8G per core, up to ~1TB.
 Your job will be killed if it uses too much RAM, but there is no error message or way to tell that this is the case.

-Please change to the `copyq` node if you run a job requiring internet access, long software installation and access to massdata.
+Please change to the `copyq` node if you run a job requiring internet access, long software installation and access to mass data.

 You can also rewrite your original script to include the job requests within the script, like below: